 - Warm, waterproof clothing: wellies or walking boots, big socks, anoraks, etc. This is the UK, so it’s best to be prepared for all weathers!

 - A frisbee, football, rugby ball, rounders or cricket set.
-If you’re feeling energetic, there’s an 8-acre field a stone’s throw from the glampsite!
+If you’re feeling energetic, there’s plenty of room in the Wildflower Meadow to play games!

 - Slippers or thick socks to keep your toes cosy inside your alachigh